iamfet/sec-eks-infra-automation/README.md

 ### **Step 1: Configure GitHub Secrets**

+1. **Navigate to GitHub repository settings**
+   - Go to your forked repository on GitHub
+   - Click Settings → Secrets and variables → Actions

+2. **Add required secrets and variables**
-Configure required GitHub Secrets and Variables (see GitHub Actions CI/CD section for complete list)
+   - See GitHub Actions CI/CD section below for complete list of required secrets and variables

 ### **Step 2: Backend Setup (First Time Only)**

-1. **Bootstrap backend via GitHub Actions**
+**Bootstrap Terraform backend via GitHub Actions:**
-   - Go to Actions tab in GitHub repository
+1. Go to Actions tab in your GitHub repository
-   - Run "Bootstrap Backend" workflow
+2. Run "Bootstrap Backend" workflow
-   - Type "create" when prompted to confirm
+3. Type "create" when prompted to confirm
-   - GitHub Actions will automatically create S3 bucket and DynamoDB table
+4. GitHub Actions will automatically create S3 bucket and DynamoDB table

 ### **Step 3: Infrastructure Deployment**